giannif/BinarySearch/README.md

 - [binarySearchFirst](#binarySearchFirst) - Find the index of the first element in the collection that matches the predicate.
 - [binarySearchLast](#binarySearchLast) - Find the index of the last element in the collection that matches the predicate.
 - [binarySearchRange](#binarySearchRange) - Find the startIndex and endIndex of elements that match the predicate.
+- [binarySearchInsertionIndexFor](#binarySearchInsertionIndexFor) - Find the index that an element would be inserted at.

 ### Arguments
 - `find` _required_ - The value you're looking for